 The trail begins off of Hartley Lake Road at the trailhead for Heiko’s Trail.
 Starting at the bridge over the Elk River, on the north end of Fernie, proceed east along Hwy 3 for 5.3 km to Dicken Rd.
 Turn left onto Dicken Rd and proceed for 600m.
 Turn right onto Hartley Lake Rd and continue on this rough, 2 wheel drive gravel road for 9 km.
 You will pass Hartley lake, continue and after a few minutes, you will see a couple of old trucks at the end of a 4 wheel drive road.
 Turn left and drive to the trailhead, marked with a large sign.
 Be aware that cell coverage is limited in this area.

 At 2788m (9147 ft), the Three Sisters is the highest mountain visible from Fernie, making it a popular objective in the area for both hikers and photographers alike.
 The mountain was officially named the Three Sisters in 1959.
 Mount Trinity is another name used to refer to the mountain, however, it is rare to hear it called by this name.
 With regards to the Three Sisters, legend has it that an Indian Chief was enamoured by three maidens and could not decide which one he would choose as a bride.
 When the elder chiefs asked the gods for their help in making this decision, the gods punished their indecisiveness by turning the young chief into a mountain (Mount Proctor).
 Upon hearing about this, the grief of the maidens was so great that they asked the gods to turn them into a mountain also – and so became the Three Sisters in Fernie.

-As with any trip into the backcountry be well prepared for weather and climate changes.
+As with any trip into the backcountry be well prepared for weather changes.
 And remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocol and respect the environment.